oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

 second parameter defines entity field name used to listen (used for ``update`` event only) and  process will be invoked only if value of this field has been changed.
 Also trigger contains information about when process should be performed - immediately or after some delay (and delay interval in the seconds of PHP date interval format).
-When process should be performed after some delay you can also control execution priority of process jobs.
+In case of delayed execution you can also control execution priority of process jobs.

 * **Job** - entity that contain information specific to performing process in case of delayed processing (in this case JMS job will be created).
 According to event job can contain following data: